Hometown: Austin, TX

 What sets you apart from other fitness professionals?

 What sets me apart is my worth ethic, my extreme attention to detail and my desire to be the best coach possible.
 My passion won’t let me quit.
 My passion won’t let me not be the best.
 My passion and pride in this field and who I’ve learned under sets me apart because I do not want to fail those who have spent so much time helping mold me into the coach I am today.
 I have a “go-getter” and a “hustler” mentality.

 What is your favorite thing about Austin Simply Fit?

-The greatest thing about ASF the bosses/owners, Krista and Mark.
-The difference between having a great boss and not so good boss is 10 fold.
+The greatest thing about ASF is my boss/owner, Krista.
+The difference between having a great boss and not-so-good boss is 10 fold.
 It makes my work life an incredibly enjoyable experience.
-I am excited to come to work everyday – I am at the gym more than I am at my house because I love my ASF family so much!
-I also really appreciate that ASF has entrusted me to build a performance program.
+I am excited to come to work everyday – I am at the gym more than I am at my house because I love my job, it’s my passion.
+I also really appreciate that Krista (who is also my training partner) has entrusted me to build a performance program.
 I could not ask for anything better.

 Who is your hero & why?

 Kobe Bryant.
 If you know what Kobe Bryant was about and you know me, this makes perfect sense.
 He is my favorite because he is a Top 5 G.O.A.T., and quite simply, he put in work to better his craft.
 His mentality is what made him great and what drew me to him.
 He was who he was because of his dedication and he expected no less from others.
 R.I.P Bean